sifive/Kami/README.md

         `git clone `[`https://github.com/sifive/Kami.git`](https://github.com/sifive/Kami.git)
         to clone the Kami repo.
     2.  cd into kami and run `make` to compile the files.
+3. Open proofgeneral or your favorite IDE for Coq.
+    1. In the Vernacular, execute `Require Import Kami.All.` to load all of the Kami library.
+    2. Write a Kami module and its specification based on what is described below and prove it!
-3. Open Coqtop and load all of the libraries.
+#3.
+Open Coqtop and load all of the libraries.
-    1. Run `rlwrap coqtop`
+#    1. Run `rlwrap coqtop`
-    2. Execute `Add Rec LoadPath `“`../bbv/theories`”` as bbv.` to make the bbv library visible.
+#    2. Execute `Add Rec LoadPath `“`../bbv/theories`”` as bbv.` to make
+#        the bbv library visible.
-    3. Execute `Add Rec LoadPath `“`.`”` as Kami.` to make the Kami library visible.
+#    3. Execute `Add Rec LoadPath `“`.`”` as Kami.` to make the Kami
+#        library visible.
-    4. Execute `Require All.` to load all of the Kami library.
+#    4. Execute `Require All.` to load all of the Kami library.
-    5. Execute `Import Syntax.` to import the key definitions.
+#    5. Execute `Import Syntax.` to import the key definitions.
-    6. Execute `Open Scope expr_action.` to import notations such as `Retv`.
+#    6. Execute `Open Scope expr_action.` to import notations such as
+#        `Retv`.

-You can also use the `-R` flag when compiling modules with `coqc`.
+#You can also use the `-R` flag when compiling modules with `coqc`.
 For
-example:
+#example:
-`coqc -R '../sifive-kami' 'Kami' -R '../bbv/theories' 'bbv' modules.v`.
+#`coqc -R '../sifive-kami' 'Kami' -R '../bbv/theories' 'bbv' modules.v`.

 Library Organization
 --------------------